berkmancenter/wordpress-liveblog/readme.txt

 == Installation ==

-To create a new channel and link it to the Liveblog with Slack, follow these steps:
+To create a new channel and link it to the Wordpress Liveblog, follow these steps:

-1. Navigate to `wp-admin/admin.php?page=slack_liveblog_settings`.
+1. Navigate to `wp-admin/admin.php?page=wordpress_liveblog_settings`.
 1. Connect a new Slack workspace.
-1. Navigate to `wp-admin/admin.php?page=slack_liveblog_channels`.
+1. Navigate to `wp-admin/admin.php?page=wordpress_liveblog_channels`.
 1. Enter the `Slack member ID` for the person you wish to invite to the new channel.
 For instructions on how to find this ID, see [here](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c).
 1. Enter a name for the new channel.
 Channel names can include lowercase letters, non-Latin characters, numbers, and hyphens, and must be unique in your workspace.
 There is a 21 character limit.
 1. Click `Generate new channel`.
 1. The new channel will now appear in your workspace.
 1. The person you specified earlier will receive an invitation to the new channel.
-1. Copy the shortcode from the list (it will look something like this: `[slack_liveblog channel_id="XXXXXXXX"/]`).
+1. Copy the shortcode from the list (it will look something like this: `[wordpress_liveblog liveblog_id="XXXXXXXX"/]`).
 1. Paste the shortcode on any post or page where you want the live blog to appear.
 1. Return to Slack, invite other users to the channel and start live blogging.